nishantkumar1292/daily_motivation/README.md

 3. Create a cron job that does these posts regularly.
 4. Start a whatsapp channel and post there as well.
 4. Can I create interview like videos from X posts, using AI?
+5. Can I tag the person in the video?
+I think I need to predefine the X handle for the person.